upenn/aichatbot/README.txt

 visitors using your custom content/data.
 Currently the module is integrated with Open AI.
 The AI prompt, context can be customized so that the AI agent just talks about your website/company and nothing else.
-Module supports configurable prompts, welcome messages, agent name and more.
+Module supports configurable prompt, welcome message, agent name, Open AI model name and more.

 REQUIREMENTS
 ------------